markjprice/cs9dotnet5/errata.md

 }
 ```

+## Page 389 - Logging EF Core

+Before Step 5, there is a missing step that should tell you to comment out the `FilteredIncludes` method call in `Main` and uncomment the call to `QueryingProducts`.

 ## Page 365 - Setting up SQLite for Windows

 In Step 3, when downloading SQLite for Windows, make sure to download the tools ZIP not the dll ZIPs, as shown in the following screenshot: